Illegal Constructions 2026: What Changes in Legalization and How It Affects Property Transfers

 The Role of the Engineer

-Legalizing a property is much more than a paperwork procedure.
-It requires technical expertise and thorough knowledge of building regulations.
+The regularisation process is far more than a simple declaration.
+It requires technical expertise and a thorough understanding of planning and building regulations.

-The civil engineer is responsible for verifying legality, assessing the extent of violations, and proposing corrective or structural measures if needed.
+The engineer is responsible for certifying legality, assessing the extent of deviations, and proposing potential improvements, structural strengthening measures, and technical solutions where required.

 At Katsouris Engineering, we provide comprehensive services for the legalization of unauthorized constructions, building permit issuance, and Building ID preparation.